Nikitamuddapati/Home-credit-default-risk/README.md

 ## Contribution

+Data Preparation and EDA:
+-	Managed the initial stages of dataset, handling missing values, outliers, and variable scaling.
+-	conducted in-depth exploratory data analysis to uncover patterns and correlations which informed feature selection and preprocessing strategies.

+Upsampling:
+-	 Addressed Class imbalance using upsampling to enhance representation of minority class, ensuring reduced bias in model predictions.
+-	Addressed non-linearity in relationships to improve model robustness.

+Modelling:
+-	Built a baseline logistic regression model to establish a reference point for performance.
+-	Evaluated the influence of key predictors from penalized Lasso and made log-odds-to-probabilities conversions for interpretability.
+-	Developed an initial XGBoost and resampled XGBoost model to improve accuracy and performance.

+Cross-Validation and Grid Search:
+-	Implemented cross-validation and grid search to systematically evaluate the model across multiple hyperparameter configurations.

+Feature Importance:
+-	Analyzed feature importance from the model to identify the most significant predictors, providing actionable insights for data-driven decision-making.

+Interpretations:
+-	Interpreted and summarized results and findings, visualized outcomes, and provided clear explanations to make the findings comprehensible and actionable for stakeholders.

+Final Test Set and Kaggle Results:
+-	Evaluated the final model on the test set, submitted predictions to Kaggle, and analysed the leaderboard results to validate model performance.

-## Business Value (group)
+## Business Value

-Our solutions proves multiple benefits
-•	Reduced Default Rates: Accurately predicting credit risk will allow Home Credit to minimize losses caused by loan defaults and optimize the loan approval process, minimizing risk.
+**Reduced Financial Risk:** Accurate predictions will allow Home Credit to minimize loan default losses and optimize the loan approval process.
+I chose to evaluate the median loss instead of the average as it is a more robust measure when data is skewed.

-•	Increased Customer Trust: by reducing rejection of creditworthy customers, long-term relationships.
+Initial loss:
+•	Median Loss from Default (Defaulters): $24,412
+•	Median Loss from Incorrect Rejection (Non-Defaulters): $23,800

+Reduction in loss after model deployment:
+•	Median Reduced Loss for Defaulters: $22,308.51 per customer
+•	Median Reduced Loss for Non-Defaulters: $23,757.16 per customer
+•	Total Reduced Loss: $329,692,235.11

+**Enhanced Operational Efficiency:** A predictive model can help automate processes by saving time and resources spent manually on assessing loan applications.

+**Increased Customer Trust:** With better risk management, Home Credit can confidently build trust and foster long-term relationships.
 It also helps extend loans to a larger customer pool, including those with limited credit history.
-•	Enhanced Operational Efficiency: A predictive model will help streamline decision-making processes, reducing manual intervention and lowering operational costs.

-## Challenges Faced (group)
+## Challenges

-the main challenges faced was data preperation and cleaning of huge datasets and managing especially missing values and high dimensionality.
-Getting the models to run without errors and file knitting as it required sophisticated imputation methods and robust computational resources.
-Additionally, feature selection and ensuring model generalization across different data scenarios added layers of complexity to our project.
+I faced several challenges, starting with cleaning large datasets, particularly dealing with missing values and high dimensionality.
+I worked diligently to implement sophisticated imputation methods and built various algorithms to remove unnecessary variables.
+Particularly the XGBoost would take days to run and required robust computational resources for smooth execution.
+Hyperparameter tuning, feature selection and ensuring generalizability across the training and validation datasets added complexity to the project.
+Additionally, file knitting was extremely time-taking that required precision and attention to detail.

-## Learnings (group)
+## Learnings

-Business Value:
+**Business Understanding:**

-The correlation analysis shows strong relationships between some key variables.
-For instance, AMT_CREDIT and AMT_GOODS_PRICE have an almost perfect correlation (0.99), indicating that higher loans are typically associated with higher-value goods.
+Some key learnings from my analysis include identifying strong relationships between key variables, such as the near-perfect correlation (0.99) between AMT_CREDIT and AMT_GOODS_PRICE, which means that higher loans are tied to higher-value goods.
+The EDA revealed interesting patterns- for example, newer car owners being slightly more likely to default, while older car owners rarely default.

-The mean annuity amount is about \$31,236 and median is
-    \$29,209.5.Majority of the annuity amounts fall between \$19,548 (25th percentile) and \$40,320 (75th percentile), while the top 10%
-    exceed \$52,789.5.

--   The mean age in days is about -14,188 and median is -13,883.5.
-    Majority of the ages are falling between -16,299 (25th percentile) and -11,664 (75th percentile) days, with the oldest 10% older than -18,893 days.

--   The mean of DAYS_EMPLOYED is around -2203.44, with a median of -1680.5.
-The majority of values lie between -3132.5 (25th percentile) and -817 (75th percentile), with the lowest 10% of values being below -5026.5.

--   The mean of the REGION_POPULATION_RELATIVE is about 0.0228, with a median of 0.0202,majority of the data falls between 0.0106 (25th percentile) and 0.0308 (75th percentile), with the top 10% of regions having population relative values above 0.0462.

-vizs:  The EDA revealed interesting patterns.
-For example, the bar plot of OWN_CAR_AGE vs loan default showed that clients with newer cars (0 to 10 years old) were slightly more likely to default, while those with older cars rarely defaulted.
-Similarly, the histogram of DAYS_EMPLOYED highlighted that many applicants were newly employed or had short employment histories before applying for a loan.
-Those with longer employment histories generally applied less frequently.
-In terms of credit amount, applicants with higher credit amounts tended not to default, with the median credit amount higher for non-defaulters.
-Additional insights included that defaulters tended to have higher annuity payments, with a few outliers skewing the results.
-The busiest time for loan applications was between 9 AM and 12 PM, peaking around 11 AM, indicating this is when most clients submit their application.

-Merging with transactional data also showed similar results by maintaining the same proportions of each target class and key influencing factors with only a few minor changes.

-    **Car Age vs Loan Default:** Majority of clients with cars irrespective of car age did default.
-A very tiny portion of clients with car ages between 0 to 10 years defaulted.
-As car age increases beyond 15 years, there are hardly any loan defaults meaning clients with old cars seem to repay more often.

--   **No.of client employed days before application:** The histogram shows that most people(about 2000 count) who have applied for loan have been employed for less than 2000 days before applying for the loan, with a notable peak in employment duration just around 0 days of employment, indicating many of them were newly employed or had a short employment history.
-Also, few of them (500 count) seem to have a longer employment (6000 days) before applying.

--   **Loan Default by Credit Amount:** Those who received a higher credit amount (in previous loan application) tend not to default(0) and pay back.
-Median credit amount is higher for default = 0 compared to those who defaulted (1).
-Although both groups share similar ranges in respective credit amounts, with a few outliers present for those who failed repayment.

--   **Age vs Credit Amount by Loan Default:** The scatter plot shows the relationship between a client's age (in days since birth) and credit amount approved, filtered by default status.
-There is no clear distinction in the credit amount approved across the different ages between those who defaulted and did not, but a concentration of data points around certain ages and credit amounts is observed.

--   **Loan Default by Annuity:** Applicants who defaulted(1) tend to have slightly higher loan annuity amounts compared to those who did not (0), with a few outliers among the default group(1).
-The median annuity amount for both groups is close, though the distribution for defaulters appears wider.

--   **Busiest hour:** Majority of clients applied between 9 AM and 12 PM, with a peak around 11 AM, suggesting 11 AM is the busiest hour for loan application processing.
+The mean annuity amount stands at $31,236.
+Additionally, applicants with longer employment histories applied less frequently, and higher credit amounts correlated with lower default rates.
+Moreover, most loan applications occurred between 9 AM and 12 PM, peaking at 11 AM.
+Insights from merged transactional data also confirmed these trends with minimal deviations.

-Overall this was a very informative experience and we gained a lot of knowledge from the modeling process.
-For instance, we learned from the XGboost model that the top 5 predictors are Ext_Source_3, Ext_Source_2, Days_Birth and Amt_Annuity.
-This suggests that Home Credit should analyze these factors more critically when giving out loans.
-For instance, perhaps younger people have more difficulties with paying back loans compared to older people.
+Overall, this was a very informative experience and I gained a lot of knowledge from the exploratory and modelling process.
+For instance, I learned from the XGBoost model that the top factors influencing default are external sources, client age and loan annuity amount.
+Perhaps younger people have more difficulties with paying back loans compared to older people.
 This could be because they are just beginning their financial journey.

-Analytically:
-I deepened my expertise in several areas
+Home Credit should analyse these factors more critically while giving out loans.

+**Analytical Learnings:**

-Machine Learning Proficiency: Advanced my understanding of ensemble methods and gradient boosting techniques.
+•   Enhanced my understanding of ensemble methods and gradient boosting.

-Data Handling Skills: Enhanced my ability to preprocess and engineer features from complex datasets effectively.
+•	Improved my skills in preprocessing and feature engineering for complex datasets.

-Strategic Business Thinking: Improved my skills in translating technical findings into actionable business strategies.
+•	Strengthened my ability to translate technical insights into actionable business strategies.

-I hope you enjoy this project.
-If you have any questions, please contact me at nikitamuddapati01@gmail.com.
-Thank you for reading!